Condense

 Why Switch to Condense?

-Transition from Infrastructure Hosting to Application Runtime
+Transition from Infras Hosting to Runtime

 Aiven is a managed hosting service that provides stable brokers but stops at the transport layer.
 To build an actual application, teams must still provision and manage separate services like Aiven for Flink or external microservices to process the data.